Duma107/Module_10_CS20240130_WFO2407_B_Dumisani_Nxumalo_JSL10/README.md

-# Promise Rejection Dashboard
+# Escaping Vanilla JS: Abstraction Challenge

 ## Overview

-**Promise Rejection Dashboard** is a JavaScript-based interactive puzzle project that challenges users to solve three distinct problems across different "rooms" by fetching data and handling promises.
-The project provides an engaging way to explore common JavaScript and React concepts while emphasizing promise handling and error management in asynchronous programming.
+**Escaping Vanilla JS: Abstraction Challenge** is an interactive puzzle project that challenges users to solve three distinct problems across different "rooms" by leveraging JavaScript's asynchronous capabilities.
+The project is designed to explore concepts like promise handling, set operations, and asynchronous control flow, with an emphasis on handling errors and abstracting complexity in JavaScript.

 ### Room 1: Fetch the Most Recent Book
-In this room, users are tasked with fetching book data from a JSON file and finding the most recently published book.
-The title of the book serves as a key to the next room.
-Users practice making network requests and handling promise rejections when the data retrieval fails.
+In this room, users must fetch book data from a JSON file and determine which book was published most recently.
+The title of the most recent book unlocks the key to the next room.
+Users practice making network requests, handling promises, and managing errors if the fetch operation fails.

 ### Room 2: JavaScript & React Common Concepts
-This room asks users to find shared programming concepts between JavaScript and React.
-The solution involves using set operations to find common elements between two sets.
-The output of the common concepts serves as the key to the next room.
+This room focuses on abstracting shared programming concepts between JavaScript and React.
+The user needs to find the intersection of concepts between these two sets, which serves as the code to unlock the next room.
+This room emphasizes the use of set operations and abstraction in programming.

 ### Room 3: Navigating the Labyrinth
-In the final room, users must navigate a virtual labyrinth by following directions fetched from a JSON file.
-The labyrinth simulation involves asynchronous steps with delays between each, allowing users to practice managing promises, delays, and the overall flow of data retrieval.
+In the final room, users are tasked with navigating through a virtual labyrinth by following step-by-step directions fetched from a JSON file.
+This room focuses on asynchronous control flow, simulating delays between each step to mimic real-world complexity in navigation, while also handling errors if the fetch fails.

 ---